ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 1 - Outlining setup and arranging storage.md

 ### About increasing the size of volumes

 If, after a time using and filling up these volumes, you need to increase their size, take a look to the [appendix chapter **G907**](G907%20-%20Appendix%2007%20~%20Resizing%20a%20root%20LVM%20volume.md).
-It shows you how to extend a partition and the LVM filesystem within it, although in that case it is done on a LV volume that happens to be also the root filesystem of a VM.
+It shows you how to extend a partition and the LVM filesystem within it although, in that case, it is done on a LV volume that happens to be also the `root` filesystem of a VM.

 ## Relevant system paths